aimeos/aimeos-docs/src/manual/coupons.md

 percentrebate.rebate (required)
 : Rebate value in the percent that should be granted if customers enter a valid rebate code.
 The format of the value must be "x.xx" but the decimal point and two digits afterwards are optional.
 The value must not include a thousand separator or anything similar nor the percent symbol!

+percentrebate.precision (optional)
+: Number of decimal digits to round to.
+By default, the rebate is rounded to two decimal digits which results in "x.xx" rebate values like "1.75".
+If you change the setting to e.g. "1", than the rebate values will have only one decimal digit like "1.8".
+The last decimal digit is rounded down if it's "1" to "4" or up if it's "5" to "9" and thus, "1.75" is rounded up to "1.8".
+Using a value of "0" will result in rebate values with no decimal digits.

+percentrebate.roundvalue (optional)
+: Value to round the rebate up/down.
+If you set the option to "0.05" the rebate value is rounded to multiple of "0.05".
+Thus, all rebate values will be e.g. "1.70", "1.75" or "1.80" but not "1.71" or "1.78".
+A value of "0" disables rounding the values and only *percentrebate.precision* is applied.

 ## Present

 Adds a [reduction product](products.md#Default-articles) to the basket of the customer.
 This is very much like a normal product but isn't associated to a category like rebate products so it can't be added by customers directly.
 Of course, you can also use a product that's available for all customers but in this case it doesn't make sense to enter a coupon code for the customers.